 The U.S. Supreme Court in Miller expanded its juvenile sentencing jurisprudence, banning mandatory life without parole sentences for children convicted of homicide offenses.
-Reiterating that children are fundamentally different from adults, the Court held that, prior to imposing such a sentence on a juvenile offender, the sentencer must take into account the juvenile's reduced blameworthiness.
+Reiterating that children are fundamentally different from adults, the Court held that a sentencing scheme that mandates life without parole for juvenile offenders violates the Eighth Amendment and that the sentencer must take into account the juvenile's reduced blameworthiness and individual characteristics before imposing this harshest available sentence.
 Miller, 132 S. Ct. at 2460.
 Justice Kagan, writing for the majority in Miller, was explicit in articulating the Court's rationale for its holding: the mandatory imposition of sentences of life without parole "prevents those meting out punishment from considering a juvenile's 'lessened culpability' and greater 'capacity for change,' and runs afoul of our cases' requirement of individualized sentencing for defendants facing the most serious penalties."
 Id. (quoting Graham, 560 U.S. at 68, 74).
 The Court grounded its holding "not only on common sense . . . but on science and social science as well," id. at 2464, which demonstrate fundamental differences between juveniles and adults.
 The Court noted "that those [scientific] findings - of transient rashness, proclivity for risk, and inability to assess consequences - both lessened a child's 'moral culpability' and enhanced the prospect that, as the years go by and neurological development occurs, his 'deficiencies will be reformed."
 Id. at 2464-65 (quoting Graham, 560 U.S. at 68-69); Roper, 543 U.S. at 570).